Cholera Vaccines

 Shanchol™ and Euvichol® are essentially the same vaccines produced by two different manufacturers.
 Euvichol-Plus® is a simplified formulation of the existing inactivated OCV jointly developed by Eubiologics and the International Vaccine Institute for cholera prevention.
 Euvichol®-S improves productivity by approximately 40% over Euvichol-Plus®.
 In January 2025, a batch of 948,500 doses of Euvichol-S arrived in Angola.

 HILLCHOL® (BBV131) is a novel single-strain OCV developed by Bharat Biotech International Limited under Hilleman Laboratories license and funded by Merck and Wellcome Trust.
 It is a two-dose vaccine that BBIL states needs to be administered orally on Day 0 and Day 14.
-HILLCHOL® is suitable for individuals over one year old and is presented in a mono-multidose format.
+HILLCHOL is suitable for individuals over one year old and is available in mono- or multidose formats.

 Cholera Vaccine Supply

 The International Coordinating Group (ICG) on Vaccine Provision has managed and coordinated the provision of OCV supplies and vaccines since 2013.
 Since the ICG's establishment in 1997, the WHO, UNICEF, and Médecins sans Frontières have facilitated the distribution of over 73 million doses of OCV to 23 countries.
-The OCV vaccine dashboard was updated for April 2025.
-In March 2025, the average stockpile of Oral Cholera Vaccine stabilized at 5.2 million doses, the fourth consecutive month above five million.
+The OCV vaccine dashboard was updated for 2025.
+In May 2025, the average stockpile of Oral Cholera Vaccine stabilized at 5.7 million doses, the sixth consecutive month above five million.
 The WHO noted that the increased OCV production has yet to meet growing global needs as demand exceeds supply.

 Cholera Outbreaks

-Cholera outbreaks continued in 22 countries in April 2025.
+Cholera outbreaks continued in 26 countries as of 2025.

 Cholera Vaccine News

-December 18, 2024 - The WHO reported that a persistent shortage of OCVs continues to hinder efforts to control cholera outbreaks and respond promptly to the disease’s spread.
+December 18, 2024 - The WHO reported that a persistent shortage of OCVs continues to hinder efforts to control cholera outbreaks and respond promptly to the spread of the disease.